-With so many different photo booth styles (of varied quality) and so many companies in the market, it can be a very daunting task for customers to pick the right photo booth vendor.
+With so many different photo booth styles (of varied quality) and many companies in the market, it can be very daunting for customers to pick the right photo booth vendor.
 To add to the confusion, the prices can range from “dirt cheap” to “very expensive”….what’s the difference?
 What should you look for?
 How do you know who to trust and who to book for your very special day?

 Using my experience and knowledge about the photo booth business, I would like to list a few things for you to consider:

 How many photo booths do they have in inventory?
 How many staff members do they have?
 How many events do they average per week?
 Per month?

 Most people do not consider this, but it’s crucial.
 Photo booths (equipment) are constantly being moved from location to location.
 Things can go wrong from time to time.
 If you are dealing with a “one man / one machine” company, they may be unable to correct a problem if/when an issue arises.
 If there are only 1 or 2 photo booth operators, you have to consider the possibility of an emergency or illness.

 Often you are planning your event weeks/months.
 So to reduce the risk of something going wrong, work with a company with systems in place and a large team of operators.
 Also, please find out how many events they do per week or month.
 Most reputable photo booth vendors will average at least five weekly events.
 Good companies will plan for emergencies, so ask them how they handle unexpected issues during an event.